apache/amoro-site/README.md

   - under the License.
   -->

-# Arctic Documentation Site
+# Amoro Documentation Site

-This repository contains the documentation for [Arctic](https://github.com/NetEase/arctic).
+This repository contains the documentation for [Amoro](https://github.com/NetEase/amoro).
-It's built with [Hugo](https://gohugo.io/) and hosted at https://arctic.netease.com.
+It's built with [Hugo](https://gohugo.io/) and hosted at https://amoro.netease.com.

 # Structure

-The Arctic documentation site is actually constructed from two hugo sites.
+The Amoro documentation site is actually constructed from two hugo sites.
 The first, is the site page.
-The second site, is the documentation site which contains the full Arctic documentation.
-The site page and documentation sites are completely self-contained in the `./arctic-site` and `./arctic-docs` directories, respectively.
+The second site, is the documentation site which contains the full Amoro documentation.
+The site page and documentation sites are completely self-contained in the `./amoro-site` and `./amoro-docs` directories, respectively.

 ## Relationship to the Arctic Repository

 All markdown pages that are specific to an Arctic version are maintained in the Arctic repository.
 All pages common across all version releases are kept here in the Arctic-docs repo.

-`NetEase/arctic`
+`NetEase/amoro`
-- The `docs` folder in the [Arctic repository](https://github.com/NetEase/arctic) contains all the markdown docs used by the **versioned** docs site.
+- The `docs` folder in the [Amoro repository](https://github.com/NetEase/amoro) contains all the markdown docs used by the **versioned** docs site.

-`NetEase/arctic-docs`
+`NetEase/amoro-docs`
-- The `arctic-docs/content/docs` folder is the target folder when copying the docs over during a version release
+- The `amoro-docs/content/docs` folder is the target folder when copying the docs over during a version release
-- The `arctic-site/content/common` folder is where you can find the common markdown files shared across all versions
+- The `amoro-site/content/common` folder is where you can find the common markdown files shared across all versions

 During each new release, the release manager will:
 1. Create a branch in this repo from main named for the release version
-2. Copy the contents under `docs` in the iceberg repo to `./arctic-docs/content/docs` in the **release** branch
+2. Copy the contents under `docs` in the iceberg repo to `./amoro-docs/content/docs` in the **release** branch
 3. Update the latest branch HEAD to point to the release branch HEAD

 # How to Contribute